 Stalls that benefit the person conducting the sales for personal profit, are not authorised.

 Note: there are areas 'prohibited' from stalls or trading, generally around state highways.
 Please discuss with Customer Service Officers.

 Raffles and lotteries with a prize over $500 need a licence from the Department of Internal Affairs, under the Gaming and Lotteries Act.
-Licence forms are available online at www.dia.govt.nz.
+Licence forms are available online on the Department of Internal Affairs website here.
 The form must be completed and then posted to DIA.
 Once approval is granted a stall permit will be required, as above.

 All enquiries and bookings for events, fairs and fundraisers to be held on public parks or reserves are to be made through Council's Parks and Reserve staff.
 They will advise if the park/grounds are available, if any current lessee approval is required, and advise on 'ground rules' for the venue.
 Click here to go through to the online booking service.